 In addition, it is expected that the estimated surplus availability of this biomass would be greater than 25% due to:

-- The ceramic industries will probably utilize more than one type of biomass, thus reducing the consumption of each fuel type;
+- The ceramic industries will probably utilize more than one type of biomass, thus reducing the consumption of each fuel type.
+In the last MR, the ceramic registered usage of 61.15% pulp and paper sludge, 33.08% wood residues and 5.77% sawdust;

 - Only the fraction of sawdust from commercial forests was considered.
 The sawdust originating from native forest is also a considerable source of this biomass.